rexusbexus/agency-jekyll-theme/_posts/2018-06-07-beach-and-problems.markdown

 post-par2: Coming to uni today, I run into Gustav from the software team.
 We talked a little bit about his job at the mine and I told him how I am planning to spend my summer, which can be summarized into 3 words- Beach, Sun, and Fun!
 And Bexus of course!!

 post-par3: For some reason though, he thought that I will be bored, and told me, or to be precise, challenged me to solve the P vs NP Problem!
 Yeah, I had the same puzzled face as you.
 I googled it, didn't understand much BUT the interesting thing is the prize.
 One million dollars!
-Can you imagine how many Aircore and bags could we flew with one million dollars?
+Can you imagine how many Aircore and bags could we fly with one million dollars?

 post-par4: The science team has your back, TUBULAR people!
 Challenge accepted Gustav!
 Prepare your wallets!